lnashier/fastly/docs/project.md

 - [x] Library should be small and self-contained.
 - [x] Library should utilize a Memcached client, as well as any other libraries required.
-- [ ] Library must accept any file size from 0 to 50 MB.
+- [x] Library must accept any file size from 0 to 50 MB.
 It must reject files larger than 50 MB.
-- [ ] Library must accept a file, chunk it, and store as bytes in Memcached with a minimum amount of overhead.
+- [x] Library must accept a file, chunk it, and store as bytes in Memcached with a minimum amount of overhead.
-- [ ] Library must retrieve a file's chunks from Memcached and return a single stream of bytes.
-- [ ] Library should chunk the file in any way appropriate.
+    - Library should chunk the file in any way appropriate.
-- [ ] Library should key the chunks in any way appropriate.
+    - Library should key the chunks in any way appropriate.
+- [x] Library must retrieve a file's chunks from Memcached and return a single stream of bytes.
-- [ ] Library must check for file consistency to ensure the data retrieved is the same as the original data stored.
+- [x] Library must check for file consistency to ensure the data retrieved is the same as the original data stored.
-- [ ] Library must handle edge cases appropriately by raising an Exception or similar.
-Some examples of edge cases may include storing a file that already exists, trying to retrieve a file that does not exist, or when a file retrieved is inconsistent/corrupt.
+- [x] Library must handle edge cases appropriately by raising an Exception or similar when:
+    - [x] Storing a file that already exists.
+    - [x] Trying to retrieve a file that does not exist.
+    - [x] A file retrieved is inconsistent/corrupt.
 - [x] Library must have at least one test.

 ### API